 When I was seven years old, I had a pretty standard friendship experience.
-My best friend decided she wanted a new best friend and became friends with another girl.
+My best friend decided she wanted to be best friends with another girl and not me.
 I suspect many young people go through a similar experience, with most making up quicker than it takes to drink a kiddie size carton of juice.

 The difference with my experience was that we didn’t make up at all.
 I’d spent half-term making us matching friendship bracelets, and when I asked for it back, she refused.
 Instead, she orchestrated a convoluted plot for another girl to trick me into letting her try on my friendship bracelet, which she then ran off with and gave to my ex-best friend, who promptly gifted it to her new best friend.

 Imagine it!
 At seven years old, this is one of my earliest memories of friendship, and it still makes me feel slightly nauseous.
 The deceit!
 The hurt!
 The audacity to steal my friendship bracelet!